Germany's first comprehensive fast charging network

-The cleantech startup from the Allgäu region combines three worlds with its patented technology: A fast charging station (HPC) for the trendy topic of e-mobility, an integrated battery storage for energy management solutions in companies, and all this with an environmentally friendly approach to contribute to the climate reversal.
-The founders are Dr.-Ing.
-Maximilian Wegener and Martin Schall, both long-time managers in battery technology.
-The company is based in Kempten (Allgäu).
+The cleantech startup from the Allgäu region combines three worlds with its patented technology: A fast charging station (HPC) for the trendy topic of e-mobility, an integrated battery storage for energy management solutions in companies, and all this with an environmentally friendly approach to combat climate reversal.
+The founders are Maximilian Wegener, PhD and Martin Schall, both long-time managers in battery technology.
+The company is based in Kempten (Allgäu in southern Germany).

 Why Numbat is the most sustainable option on the market